Mindwerks/XLEngine/README.md

 TODO
 ====
+* fix BloodXL/ so it compiles with gcc
+* fix DaggerXL/ so it compiles with gcc
+* fix DarkXL/ so it compiles with gcc
-* fix scriptsystem/ so it compiles with gcc -c *.cpp
+* fix OutlawsXL/ so it compiles with gcc

 Dependancies